PSHRA Awards Program

 Warner W. Stockberger Achievement Award

-The Stockberger Achievement Award was established to honor the memory of Dr. Warner W. Stockberger, a pioneer and leader in federal personnel administration.
-Stockberger was the first director of personnel for the for the U.S. Department of Agriculture and served as the first president of the Society for Personnel Administration.
-The award recognizes and honors a person in public or private life who has made an outstanding contribution toward the improvement of public personnel management at any level of government.
+The Stockberger Achievement Award was established in 1948 to honor the memory of Dr. Warner W. Stockberger, the first director of personnel for the U.S. Department of Agriculture, who also served as the first president of the Society for Personnel Administration.
+The award recognized and honored a person in public or private life who has made an outstanding contribution toward the improvement of public personnel management at any level of government.